fangfufu/C-unformatter/README.md

     This program will use the standard input/output, if you don't specify an input and/or an output file.

-    Your source code MUST NOT contain C++ style comment!

 Copyright
 ---------
 C-unformatter -- Remove out the whitespace in your source code to prove